Our Sources, Contributors and Collaborators

 - Fast - My site is fast because it has only ten images repeated across the entire site, and the pages are small.
 The average player page is 8KB and 95% of the pages are under 20KB.
 It is also fast because every page is already created and you don't have to wait for me to call a script to call a database to create a page.

 - Embraces the medium -There are links everywhere.
 You visit Ted Williams and want to see who his teammates were in 1950, so you click on the team name, or you wonder who won the MVP in 1941, so you click on the league.
 The web is built on links, and that is why the Williams page has over 100 links on it, so you wonder something and *Click* you find out.
 That is also why it has to be fast.

 - Fun - Writing thousands of lines of code may not sound fun, but it has been a blast putting this all together.
 I also want the site to have a sense of humor and a personality, so I try to write from a personal viewpoint and there are a few inside jokes sprinkled around.

 There are two sites that provided much of the technical knowledge and design philosophy for this site at its genesis.
-Jakob Nielsen's UseIt.com and Philip Greenspun's Photo.net were very helpful in creating this site and I recommend them to anyone doing web design.
+Jakob Nielsen's UseIt.com and Philip Greenspun's Photo.net were very helpful in creating this site and they are recommended to anyone doing web design.
 Very, very helpful.
 Both Nielsen and Greenspun have books that are worth checking out.
-My library now has about 40 or 50 web design/computer books in it, so these should just be viewed as starting points.
+Our library now has about 40 or 50 web design/computer books in it, so these should just be viewed as starting points.